30 Highest Paying Associate Degree Jobs (Vocational Careers) 2022

 • Recording their findings

-Jobs in this field will grow by 12% through 2029.
+Jobs in this field will grow by 11% through 2033, according to the Bureau of Labor Statistics.
 A two-year program in ultrasound technology ranks among the highest-paying associate degrees one can earn.

 More About Best Associates Degree Careers